 However, McMahon argues that cost-consciousness is only part of the reason why an underfunded DB scheme could target self-sufficiency.
 He says: “It is an aspirational question more than anything else.
 When the deficit is relatively high, it might be too costly to do a buyout, but at the same time a trustee board needs to think about what you might be able to achieve in 10 or 15 years.

 “During that time, the scheme may be running some investment risk.
 Therefore, it will need the appropriate structure to be run efficiently.
 It will need in-house expertise and external advice if it is to be run on a self-sufficiency basis.”

-That is why McMahon’s proudest achievement during his tenure at Xerox has been establishing a robust risk framework.
+That is why McMahon’s proudest achievement has been establishing a robust risk framework.
 He says: “I would hope that if you’d ask any of our trustees, they would tell you that we have achieved a good level of expected returns with relatively low risk, and most importantly we have reduced the funding level volatility.